Jean Monestime

-Montestime, who campaigned on a promise to revitalize District 2's economy, secured $126 million in county funds to provide new sewage hook-ups throughout Miami-Dade County, including a commercial district near Northwest Seventh Avenue, which had previously utilized septic tanks.
+Monestime, who campaigned on a promise to revitalize District 2's economy, secured $126 million in county funds to provide new sewage hook-ups throughout Miami-Dade County, including a commercial district near Northwest Seventh Avenue, which had previously utilized septic tanks.
 The Miami Herald called the funds the "biggest achievement" of Monestime's first term as a commissioner.
 He won re-election for a second term in 2014 in a rematch with Dorrin Rolle.